syaghoubi00/school/data_structures/recursion/README.md

 > end
 > ```

+The base case is what stops the recursion from continuing indefinitely.
+In this case, the base case is: `return if low > high`.
+This means that when the `low` number exceeds the `high` number, the function will stop calling itself and return, effectively ending the recursion.

 ## Task 2

 > My kid was playing with my computer and changed my factorial function so that